rishi-99/theInfection/README.md

 Run 'funbox.py' with python3.
 Features of environment can be changed in 'feature.py'.

-# improvements and further idea
+# Improvements and further idea

 - Add more blob features like health, blob multiplication and blob death.
 - Add food and poison based interaction